buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="sn56.21" %}
 - At its core, Nibbāna is the penetrative understanding of the Four Noble Truths which ends the cycle of rebirth.

+{% include content_blurb.html category="canon" slug="sn12.58" %}
+- The Buddha explains in brief how meditation leads to the breaking of Dependent Origination.

 <i class="fas fa-book"></i> The Introduction and Chapter 1 of *Metaphor and Literalism* (hereafter, "ML")
 {: .mb-0}
   - Will give an introduction to this text and to the term "*nibbāna*"

+{% include content_blurb.html category="canon" slug="sn22.54" %}
+  - The sutta that, finally, explains this course's epigraph.

 {% include content_blurb.html category="essays" slug="nibbana_bodhi" %}
   - A standard definition and straightforward typology of Nibbāna.